kyu-sz/WPAL-network/README.md

 By Ken Yu, under guidance of Dr. Zhang Zhang and Prof. Kaiqi Huang.

 Weakly-supervised Multi-level Attribute Network (WMA-net) is a Convolutional Neural Network (CNN) structure designed for recognizing attributes from objects.
-Currently it is developed to recognize attributes from pedestrians only, using the Richly Annotated Pedestrian (RAP) dataset.
-It is not impossible to adapt this network to recognize attributes of other objects.
+Currently it is developed to recognize attributes from pedestrians only, using the Richly Annotated Pedestrian (RAP) database or PETA database.

 ## Installation